- What if HTTPS Everywhere breaks some site that I use?

 - Why does HTTPS Everywhere include rules for sites like PayPal that already require HTTPS on all their pages?

-- What do the different colors for rulesets in the toolbar menu mean?
+- What do the different colors of the HTTPS Everywhere icon mean?

 - I'm having a problem installing the browser extension.